jamesknelson/govern/packages/govern/docs/Design Notes.md

 Requests should receive:

 - an id
-- important parts of env *state* at the time of request (not the outlet itself)
+- important parts of env *state* at the time of request (not the store itself)
 - a `dispatch` function

 This way, the request can be created *within* the env controller, ensuring